 Welcome to Constitutional Law!
 In this class, you will learn key principles in the four areas of Constitutional Law tested on the Bar: Judicial Review; Separation of Powers; Federalism; and Individual Rights.
-We will study multiple-choice questions after every major topic to acculturate you to the Bar's MBE test.
 This course requires careful and critical reading because the doctrines in Constitutional Law can be subtle and hard to define over time and through multiple cases.
 Yet this can be done if you give yourself time to prepare for each class.
 Throughout the course, we will examine different approaches to interpreting the Constitution.
 We will also have abundant opportunities to study the history of the Constitution as different doctrines come into and out of vogue.
 Yet we also will pay close attention to Court's recent-and revolutionary-jurisprudence to appreciate where the Court stands today on a wide range of hotly debated issues.
 Finally, we will focus on select Justices-giants of the Judiciary-to help us understand diverse jurisprudential philosophies at play in the Court's decision-making.
 You will be enlightened, hopefully entertained, and prepared for the Bar by the end of this course.